pclubuiet/website/README.md

    Once the issue is assigned to you, you can start working on it.
 Step 10 and beyond will guide you through this part of contribution.

-   **Only PR from the assignee would be considered.
+   **Only Pull Request from the assignee would be considered.
 This is to save yours and ours time and energy.**
    **No two contributors shall be working on the same issue.**

 10. Create a new branch and switch to it. (make sure you are on master before doing this).